darkt22002/ERPC/README.md

 Questions, collaborations, or commercial inquiries:
 - Open an issue on GitHub
-- Email: [contact info if you want to provide]
+- Email: garyfloyd@thunderstruckservice.com

 ---

 **"The math is already done.
-This is just plugging in connections."** - GWF
+This is just plugging in connections.", "Bend with guardrails, don't break against them." ** - GWF

 ---